Top Apple Black Friday deals of 2023 on their most popular products

 The MacBook Air is the thinnest and lightest version of the MacBook laptop computers (compared to the MacBook Pro).
 This particular 2023 model offers a 15.3-inch Liquid Retina display, 8GB of unified memory and 256GB of internal SSD storage.
 It's available in four casing colors - space gray, midnight, silver and startlight.

 If having the absolute latest version of the MacBook Air isn't essential for the person you're shopping for, here's a great deal on a 2020 version of the 13-inch MacBook Air.
-For Amazon Prime members, it's on sale for $125 off, which brings the price down to just $724.
-Everyone else can purchase this MacBook Air for $849.
+It's on sale for $850 at Amazon.

 This laptop computer runs using Apple's M1 processor and offers a 13-inch Retina display.
 It comes with 8GB of RAM and a 256 SSD for internal storage.
 It's also available in space gray, silver or gold.
 And yes, it runs the latest version of MacOS (with a free upgrade) and comes with all of the same pre-installed apps as the current iPad Air models.